Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 ## How to evolve it to the next Pokemon

 To open some tickets (or participate into existing ones) is very important, it allows you to get involved at a very low level and to join the party.
 For a lot of people the real question is: how I can live with that?
 The famous "pagnotta" already mentioned.
-Well, RedHat is the most profit company about Open Source now part of the IBM released a [report of 2019-4](https://www.linuxfoundation.org/resources/open-source-guides/winding-down-an-open-source-project/) about the enterprise world with OSS.
+Well, RedHat is the most profit company about Open Source (now part of IBM) released a [report of 2019-4](https://www.linuxfoundation.org/resources/open-source-guides/winding-down-an-open-source-project/) about the enterprise world revolution with FOSS.
 The main points:

 * Modernized the companies